drounce/PyGEM/docs/model_structure.md

 * **analyze_glacier_change_CrossSection.ipynb**
   - This notebook shows a cross section of ice thickness change and normalized mass change for a single glacier.

-<br>At present, publication-quality figures of mass, area, and runoff change are also provided in case you want to investigate more complex figures.
+At present, publication-quality figures of mass, area, and runoff change are also provided in case you want to investigate more complex figures.
 Figure options and pathways are hard-coded within these scripts.
 An example:
 ```
 python analysis_Science_figs.py
 ```

+For more detail, see [Model Output Section](model_output_overview_target).